5 Steps to Earn More Money.. Meet Them | management

 “Training your brain to recognize money is arguably more rewarding than anything else you’ll ever do,” says Sachs.

-It’s easy to make excuses that the timing isn’t right, says Morton.
-Maybe it’s a market downturn or maybe you’re dealing with personal issues, but you need to find a way to get started right away.
+It’s easy to make excuses that the timing isn’t right, Morton says.
+Maybe it’s a bad market, or maybe you’re dealing with personal issues, but you need to find a way to get started right away.
 “The frustrating thing we sometimes hear is when people think it’s a good time to start; it reminds me of that saying that the best time to plant a tree was last year and the next best time is now.”

 His thinking is that the sooner you start, the more time your money will have to grow.
 And when you’re planning decades into the future, even a difficult first year of saving or investing should be a blip and nothing more.